mohit2978/Springboot/003.rest api and microservices/002.notes/Shortcuts/note.md

     - Spring Tool Suite (STS) and Eclipse don't have a built-in option to autosave on every change (as you type).
+6. ctrl+O --> to see all methods of a class